 This page explains how you can write me or meet me.

 You can verify that my GPG-signed messages actually come from me, and get my SSH public keys in case you want to let me access your machines.
+I also publish information about the self-signed certificates used on this server.

 You can find my PhD thesis and my academic papers here.